CloudSecurityAlliance/CSA-Guidance/Domain 4- Compliance and Audit Management.md

 Many cloud providers offer globally distributed data centers running off a central management console/platform.
 It is still the customer's responsibility to manage and understand where to deploy data and services and still maintain their legal compliance across national and international jurisdictions.

-Organizations have the same responsibility in traditional computing, but the cloud dramatically reduces the friction of these potentially-international deployments.
+Organizations have the same responsibility in traditional computing, but the cloud dramatically reduces the friction of these potentially international deployments.
 E.g. a developer can potentially deploy regulated data in a non-compliant country without having to request an international data center and sign off on multiple levels of contracts, should the proper controls not be enabled to prevent this.

 Not all features and services within a given cloud provider are necessarily compliant and certified/audited with respect to all regulations and standards.
 It is incumbent on the cloud provider to communicate certifications and attestations clearly, and for customers to understand the scopes and limitations.